xposecode/Automatic-room-light-based-blind-control-system/README.md

 ➢We can use this blind control system for more than one window.

 **CONCLUSION**
-➢This project presents an Automatic Room light intensity based on window blind control system which can detect the intensity of sunlight and to control the window as open/close when sun lights falls on to the LDR.
-I have concluded that the window opens according to the sunlight intensity.
-The results are perfectly upto the mark , it works as window blind control system.
+➢this project introduces an automatic room light intensity control system based on a window blind mechanism.
+It detects the intensity of sunlight using an LDR (Light Dependent Resistor) and adjusts the window blinds to open or close accordingly.
+The system effectively utilizes sunlight to regulate indoor lighting.
+In conclusion, the window operates in direct proportion to the sunlight intensity, ensuring efficient functionality.
+The results have been highly satisfactory, demonstrating that the system works perfectly as a window blind control solution.

 **APPLICATION**